 One of the first things we made, I think, reflected those student stereotypes whilst avoiding them; chilli-baked-beans.
 Who knew beans could taste so pleasing!
 And so we were confident we could keep this up.

-So why have I only started this blog now?
-I’m a first year PhD student and at the start of my PhD, working longer hours than usual made a real difference to my down-time.
+first second third year PhD student and at the start of my PhD, working longer hours than usual made a real difference to my down-time.
 I started snacking more, eating later at night and hence stopped cooking from scratch.
-As a result, the weight crept back on and I became lousy and unenergetic.
-So here I am, getting back into cooking whilst sharing my food-goodness with other budgeting students, people curious in vegetarian cooking (or who are vegetarian), people who want to eat healthier and for everyone else who fancies giving these recipes a go.
+As a result, the weight crept back on and I became lousy and un-energetic.
+So here I am, getting back into keeping up with cooking whilst sharing my food-goodness with other budgeting students, people curious in vegetarian/vegan cooking (or who are vegetarian/vegan), people who want to eat healthier and for everyone else who fancies giving these recipes a go.

 Update: I also went vegan only from September 2017 so all recipes from then on with be vegan.